bakdata/kafka-large-message-serde/README.md

   AWS access key to use for connecting to S3.
 Leave empty if AWS credential provider chain should be used.

   * Type: password
   * Default: ""
   * Importance: low

+``s3backed.secret.key``
+  AWS secret key to use for connecting to S3.
+Leave empty if AWS credential provider chain should be used.

+  * Type: password
+  * Default: ""
+  * Importance: low

+``s3backed.region``
+  S3 region to use.
+Must be configured in conjunction with s3backed.endpoint.
+Leave empty if default S3 region should be used.

+  * Type: string
+  * Default: ""
+  * Importance: low